wp-plugins/visual-recent-posts/readme.txt

 = I created the 'thumb-cache' directory but my images aren't showing up.
 What do I do? =

 Don't panic!
 OK, panic if you like, but this is probably a permissions problem.
 Make sure that directory is writable.
-If you have questions, please visit the plugin homepage and drop a comment.
+If you have questions, please visit the plugin homepage or the <a href="http://oktober5.com/forums/">plugin forums</a>

 Also, you should know that if you are using images in your posts that are hosted on another site this plugin won't be able to generate the thumbnail.
 So, you have to upload the images in wordpress when you're editing the post in order for things to go smoothly.